sigmunjr/lab_10_dnn/README.md

 Test other caffemodels?

 ## Advanced: "training" model in tensorflow
 Start with following code to load a classification model.
-Train the model to recognized **you** vs **background** and other people.
+Add a final layer on top and train that final layer of the model to recognized **you** vs **background** and other people.
 Try training it live.

     import tensorflow as tf
     import tensorflow_hub as hub